 Delegation does not mean simply handing off a task and calling it a day.
 You should provide clear instructions, helpful resources, and accessible support should the team or employee run into obstacles.

-If you have templates for the task at hand, guide them through working efficiently with the templates and tools.
+If you have templates for the task at hand, guide your colleague through working efficiently with the templates and tools.
 This way, you can ensure that the employee feels supported and can produce the results you need.

-Don't delegate at random.
+Don’t delegate at random.
 Assign the right tasks to the right team or employee.
-As a manager, you need to understand your employees' and your teams' strengths, weaknesses, and preferences to set everyone up for success.
+As a manager, you need to understand your employees’ strengths, weaknesses, and preferences to set everyone up for success.